-Molecular docking of all 27 protein receptors against the approved 1735 drug Library performed with Autodock Vina v4.2 software (Trott & Olson, 2010).
-Due to the lack of information regarding binding pocket, blind-docking was performed as suggested by Vaque et al., 2006 (Vaque, Arola, Aliagas, & Pujadas, 2006).
-The virtual screening performed on two separate servers, High-Performance Computing Server (HPC) and ParamShavak Server (PSS).
-The exhaustiveness was set to 48, CPU utilization set to 48 and separate grid size was set for each 27 receptor molecules in Autodock Vina config file.
+Molecular docking of all 27 protein receptors against the approved 1735 drug Library performed with Autodock Vina v4.2 software [20].
+Due to the lack of information regarding binding pocket, blind-docking performed as suggested by Vaque et al., 2006 [21].
+The virtual screening executed on two separate servers, High-Performance Computing Server (HPC) and ParamShavak Server (PSS).
+The exhaustiveness 48 and separate grid size set for each 27 receptor molecules in Autodock Vina config file.